-He pointed to research about hacking into talking dolls and changing their responses and evidence that conversations recorded by toys and uploaded to the cloud are easily hacked.
+He pointed to researchers being about to hack into talking dolls and change their responses and evidence that conversations recorded by toys and uploaded to the cloud are easily hacked.
 He also cited the data breach at a Hong Kong-based toy company that exposed the personal info of 6.4 million children.

 "The ever-declining cost of digital storage and Internet connectivity have made it possible to connect an unimaginable range of product and services," he told Ramirez.
 While that increases productivity, innovation and consumer benefit, the former tech exec said, it also increases data collection, straining the ability of parents to understand or keep up with what is being collected.

-Warner, cochair of the Senate Cybersecurity Caucus, also asked for answers to a bunch of questions including whether Ramirez thought the FTC had sufficient regulatory authority to protect children under the Children’s Online Privacy Protection Act (COPPA) in the age of the Internet of Things and what methods parents have of controlling data collection from their kids.
+Warner, co-chair of the Senate Cybersecurity Caucus, also asked for answers to a bunch of questions including whether Ramirez thought the FTC had sufficient regulatory authority to protect children under the Children’s' Online Privacy Protection Act (COPPA) in the age of the Internet of Things, what methods parents have of controlling data collection from their kids.

 An FTC staff report on IoT released earlier this year concludes that any specific Internet of Things (IoT) privacy or data security legislation would be "premature."